 What Putter Should I Buy?

-A question on the forefront of a lot of golfers minds, there a lot of things that need to be looked at, and addressed when deciding between putters and figuring out what ultimately will be the best one to have you hitting more consistent putts on the course and improving your game.
+A question on the forefront of a lot of golfers' minds, there many things that need to be looked at and addressed when deciding between putters.
+Figuring out what ultimately will be the best one will have you hitting more consistent putts on the course and improving your game.

-When searching for that new putter it is important for the golfer to first analyze their own personal putting stroke, as well as personal preferences on the putter components, head shape, and type of putter.
+When searching for that new putter it is important for the golfer to first analyze their own personal putting style.
+Then examining the golfer's personal preferences on the putter components, head shape, and type of putter all add up.

-Next, there are more technical things to look at when searching for a new putter that are imperative to a golfer.
-Finding the right putter length, putter shaft type, and putter head will all play a huge factor in the golfers decision in which new putter they choose.
+Next, there are more technical things to look at when searching for a new putter that are imperative.
+Finding the best putter length, putter shaft type, and putter head will all play a huge factor in the golfer's decision in which new putter they choose.

 In this guide, we will break down the different technical aspects and how to translate it to each individual person to ultimately answer the question of what putter you should buy.